juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 Solution use older Machine, or buy a New scanner and buy a New machine.

 New OSX designed for intel machines, does Not work in old intel machines.
+New Apple intel machines, does Not work in old OSX designed for intel machines.
 Suddenly intel x86_64 is Not compatible with intel x86_64

 Digidesign Digi001 PCIe card